Fort Johnson (19th century)

 We recrossed the creek and I returned alone, going up the same ravine I came down.
 My brave went down the creek, and I, on raising the brow of a hill to the left of the one we came down, could plainly see the men at work.
 I saw a sentinel walking in the bottom near the mouth of the creek.
 I watched him attentively, to see if he perceived my companion, who had gone toward him.
 The sentinel stopped for some time and looked toward where my brave was concealed.
 He walked first one way and then the other.

 I observed my brave creeping towards him, at last he lay still for a while, not even moving the grass, and as the sentinel turned to walk away, my brave fired and he fell.
 I looked towards the fort, and saw the whites were in great confusion, running wildly in every direction, some down the steep bank toward a boat.
 My comrade joined me, we returned to the rest of the party and all hurried back to Rock River, where we arrived in safety at our village.
 I hung up my medicine bag, put away my rifle and spear, feeling as if I should want them no more, as I had no desire to raise other war parties against the whites unless they gave me provocation.
 Nothing happened worthy of note until spring, except that the fort below the rapids had been abandoned and burned by the Americans.

 Fort Edwards

-In October 1815, the fort site was reoccupied and rebuilt, christened Cantonment Davis.
+In October 1815, the fort site was reoccupied by the Americans and rebuilt, christened Cantonment Davis.
 Troops stationed at Cantonment Davis helped to construct Fort Edwards, an important military and trading post occupied until 1824 by the U.S. Army and by traders until about 1832.
 Recent archaeological survey has determined the probable location of Fort Johnson/Cantonment Davis.
-A a federal fur trade factory operated at the fort from 1818 until 1822 when it was removed to Fort Armstrong in 1822.
+A federal fur trade factory operated at the fort from 1818 until 1822 when it was removed to Fort Armstrong in 1822.